Barn Manager, Bronwen Marconi

 Right about the time the Fawnwood barn was being built, Megan was born in Kansas City, MO.
 Some time around the age of five or six some family friends put her on a pony and the love affair began!
-At age 11 her family moved to Southern California and despite the expense and logistical complications, she took weekly lessons for about ten years.
-Eventually college loomed and her love of horses was forced onto the back burner.
+At age 11 her family moved to Southern California and despite the expense and logistical complications, she took weekly lessons for about six years.
+But eventually college loomed, and her love of horses was forced onto the back burner.

 In 1998 she moved to Fort Collins, CO and instantly fell in love with the state, in no small part because of the equine-rich environment and mentality.
 She worked as a bartender and retail manager, and jumped at every chance to ride friends’ horses.

-In 2008 Megan relocated to Colorado Springs, met Bill, and the two decided to move to San Diego for a job opportunity in Bill’s field of IT.
+In 2008 Megan relocated to Colorado Springs and met Bill, who owns Fawnwood, and the two decided to move to San Diego for a job opportunity in Bill’s field of IT.
 Megan took two part-time jobs, one at a doctor’s office and one working as an assistant for a professional photographer.

 Although the jobs worked out well, the lifestyle did not, and after two years Megan and Bill found themselves longing for the mountains and rivers (and creatures!) of Colorado.
-In June of 2011 they loaded everything up, moved into the barn apartment at Fawnwood Ranch, and the rest… well the rest is pretty obvious!
+In June of 2011 they loaded everything up, moved into the barn apartment at Fawnwood Ranch, and the rest… well the rest is history!
+Although Bill and Megan no longer share a romantic relationship they work together to maintain Fawnwood and the critters and humans that enjoy it.

-In addition to Co-Managing Fawnwood with Bill, Megan also volunteers extensively with Colorado Horse Rescue Network, Humane Society of the Pikes Peak Region, and the ASPCA, working primarily on animal transport and emergency preparedness and evacuation cases.
+Megan has also volunteered extensively with Colorado Horse Rescue Network, Humane Society of the Pikes Peak Region, and the ASPCA, working primarily on animal transport and emergency preparedness and evacuation cases… but is currently taking a break from volunteer work to spend more time enjoying her own animals!

 We believe in balance in all things.
 We want your horse to get exactly what it needs to be as healthy and happy as possible, regardless of what your horse’s discipline or stage in life may be.
 We think variety in these regards creates a balanced environment where horses and riders of many disciplines and levels can thrive.